Bread Dad

 • Lightly beat eggs.

-• After mixing the wet ingredients, add them into the large mixing bowl with the dry ingredients.
+• Then add the remaining ingredients (except the cranberries).
 Stir with a large spoon or whisk until the batter is fully mixed.
+Do not overmix.

 • Add the dried cranberries after the batter has been completely mixed.
 Stir them into the batter with a wooden spoon.
 Make sure the cranberries are evenly spread throughout the batter.